Do You know about Diminished Value?

 Submit your claim and appraisal report to the insurance company.
 If there’s a dispute, mediation or legal action may be needed.

-because its money and you’re entitled to it under the law.
+It is money that you are entitled to under the law.
 Fair compensation helps cover the financial gap between your car’s pre-accident and post-repair market value.
 Additionally, many drivers are unaware of their right to claim diminished value after an accident, making awareness of these rights crucial.

 Key Point to Remember